 The eligibility for hair transplant surgery depends on several factors, including the severity and extent of hair loss, the amount of donor hair available, your overall health and your expectations of the procedure.

-Before undergoing hair transplant surgery, it is important to consider any medical factors that may impact the procedure’s success.
+Before undergoing hair transplant surgery, it is also important to consider any medical factors that may impact the procedure’s success.
 These can include:

 - Your overall health